gThomas99/MIXXX_Denon_MC-2000_Controller/README.md

 - mixx-debaug.bat is a Windows batch file for starting MIXXX in debug mode.
 This will display the debug messages embedded in the script as well as midi signals and MIXXX messages
 - Denon-MC2000-MIDI-mapping.csv summaries all the midi code mappings.
 The first two columns link to pages 17 to 19 in Denon Manual explaining the intended function of each button
 - Denon-MC2000-README.md is AI generated documentation detailing the project status
+- util/create-m3u.ps1 creates m3u play list from a directory structure: reads first level directories and then creates playlist from all music file, search is recursive.
+(Windows Powershell script)

 ## 🏁 Installation <a name = "Installation"></a>